apaladines-techconsulting/Interview_Questions/README.md

 S -> `Single Responsibility`: It states that, any function or class should only do one task.

-O -> `Open Close Principle1`: Open for extension but closed for modification.
+O -> `Open Close Principle`: Open for extension but closed for modification.

 L -> `Liskov Substitution Principle`: Parent class objects should be easily replasable with child or derived object.